3 June 2020 • 7 min read

 2008 – 2009

-As a research assistant, I used OpenGL and the Bullet physics engine to create 3D, real-time, dynamic computer simulations of masonry structures and their collapse.
+I used OpenGL and the Bullet physics engine to create 3D, real-time, dynamic computer simulations of masonry structures and their collapse.
 My work appeared in Emily Whiting’s 2009 Siggraph Asia paper, “Procedural Modeling of Structurally-Sound Masonry Buildings”.